Old Cedar/Silver/Rocky Ridge Trails Loop in Campgaw Mountain County Reservation

 After passing through an area with many cedar trees, you’ll come to a T-intersection where the Rocky Ridge Trail turns right and descends.
 This will be your return route, but for now, turn left onto a blue/red-on-white-blazed connector trail.
 In 250 feet, the blue/red trail turns sharply left.
 Turn right here, leaving the blue/red trail, and cross the open area to reach an expansive east-facing viewpoint at the top of the ski slope.
 To the left are the hills of Harriman State Park, and in the center is northern Bergen County, with Mahwah in the foreground.
 The Palisades can be seen on the horizon.
 This is a good place to take a break.

 When you’re ready to continue, return to the trail on the southwest side of the clearing.
 Turn left and continue along the red/blue trail, retracing your steps for 250 feet, then proceed straight ahead on the blue-blazed Rocky Ridge Trail, which descends gradually – first on a woods road, then on a footpath.
-After moving away from the ski slopes, the trail goes by a disc golf tee and joins a wide woods road.
-It passes the northern terminus of the green-blazed Beeches Trail, then descends through the woods on a footpath.
+After moving away from the ski slopes, the trail goes by disc golf tees and yellow-rimmed baskets, then passes a snow-tubing area on the left.
+A short distance beyond, it passes a wooden footbridge on the right, goes by another disc golf tee, and briefly joins a wide woods road.
+Soon, it bears left and follows a footpath parallel to the road.
+It passes the northern terminus of the green-blazed Beeches Trail, then descends through the woods on a footpath, with Fyke Pond visible ahead through the trees (during leaf-off season).

 At the base of the descent, the blue-blazed Rocky Ridge Trail turns right onto a gravel road, joining the orange-blazed Hemlock Trail.
 The red-on-white-blazed Old Cedar Trail soon crosses, and the Hemlock Trail leaves to the left, but you should continue ahead on the Rocky Ridge Trail to its terminus at the park entrance road.
 The parking area where the hike began is just ahead.